beckypadget/groupsize_analysis/README.md

-# groupsize_analysis
+# Group size and cooperation in Trinidadian guppies.

-Analysis (and data wrangling) for an experiment to investigate the effects of group size on cooperative behaviour.
+Analysis (and data wrangling) R code for an experiment to investigate the effects of group size on cooperative behaviour in Trinidadian guppies.